 The K.G.
 Saur web site provides a list of the 162 sources covered in the archive in case you want to see the range of biographical resources in this area.
 This list is also available on microfiche at the beginning of the set.
-You can search the Russian biographical archive in the World biographical index, which is available for UIUC students and faculty through Online Research Resources (Databases).
+You can search the Russian biographical archive in the World biographical information system, which is available for UIUC students and faculty through Online Research Resources (Databases).
 If you are not affiliated with UIUC you may want to check with your institution or your local library: it is possible that they provide access to the World biographical index.
 However its entries contain only brief biographical data, not the actual entries that are on the microfiche.
 The results of the search will tell you which sets contain entries for the individual and from which reference books they were taken.
 Beware: Although this archive is a valuable resource, do not be deceived into thinking that use of this source is will cover all bases.
 It is impossible to include all of the biographical resources that exist.
 If you rely on the Archive alone, you will miss some potentially useful material.
 Resources for Russian biography are extremely rich and the Biographical Archive doesn't even scratch the surface, so be sure to use this set as a starting point only.

 Follow the link for two entries for Anna Fedorovna Volkova, a Russian chemist, from two different sources as they appear on the microfiche.